 DIY Crystals: Chemistry for Kids

-Here’s a fun science experiment where you can create the coolest DIY crystals overnight using borax, water, and pipe cleaners!!
+Here’s a fun science experiment where you can create the coolest DIY crystals overnight using a special powder, water, and pipe cleaners!!
 They are truly so easy to make.
 Plus, it’s a great hands-on learning activity about chemistry and geology!

 I absolutely love the artistic component to this activity as well.
 My kiddos wanted their crystals to look like geodes and so used that as inspiration for their design.
 Feel free to adapt the colors and design of your diy crystals to your choosing!